• Skip to primary navigation

 It also helps to get something pretty since you’ll probably want to keep it out where it’s easy to grab.
 If you have to see it often, you want it to be easy on the eyes.

 It’s a good idea to go with a standard size.
-In the US, the easiest to find is an 8.5 x 11, three-ring binder because that’s probably the paper size you’ll be using to print out your recipes.
+In the US, the easiest to find is an 8.5 x 11, three-ring binder because it will fit the standard paper size for most printers.

 The spine size entirely depends on how many recipes you think you’ll be printing out.
-If you have a ton of recipe printouts, you may want to go with a three-inch binder.
+I use a one-inch binder but if you have a ton of recipe printouts, you may want to go with a three-inch binder.
 Or you can even set up multiple binders, one for each large recipe category.
-I don’t have lots of recipes so I have a one-inch binder.
 I find that the smaller size is much more manageable.
-I also made sure my binder had pockets on the inside of the cover to keep recipes I want to try but am not sure I’ll keep.
+I also made sure my binder had pockets on the inside of the cover to keep recipes I want to try but am not sure I’ll keep long-term (see photo below).

 I got my cute, polka dot binder at Target.
 They have a great selection of colorful binders so it was easy to find one I liked.
-Amazon also has a ton of options and I purchased this adorable cupcake binder set for a different project.
-These would be perfect to store recipes as well.
+Amazon also has a ton of options and I have my eye on this adorable flower binder for a different project.

 Page Protectors